Fingerprint Sensor AS608 - A Beginner's Guide

 One touch can replace keys.
 This project uses an optical fingerprint sensor to enroll users and then grant access with a quick scan.

-| Board version | micro:bit V2.2 |
+| Board | BBC micro:bit V2.2 |

-| Display | 5×5 LED matrix (25 LEDs) + light sensing via LEDs |
+| Display | 5 × 5 LED matrix (doubles as light sensor) |

-| Inputs | Buttons A & B, touch logo (capacitive) |
+| Inputs | Buttons A + B, capacitive touch logo |

 | Audio | Built-in speaker + microphone |

-| Wireless | Bluetooth / 2.4GHz radio (for micro:bit-to-micro:bit communication) |
+| Wireless | Bluetooth + 2.4GHz radio (board-to-board) |

-| Power | Micro USB (for programming/power) or battery pack (for standalone use) |
+| Power | Micro USB or battery pack |

 Yes — all stock ships from our Quezon City warehouse.
 Order before 4 PM weekdays for same-day cutoff via J&T or LBC.